cubicula/git101/notes.md

 Notice it doesn't delete the commits of that branch, just the pointer.

+## reset
+Which banch will this command move?
+`git reset HEAD^`

+Answer: the branch on which we are before this command is executed.

+E.g., we are on master, so master will move one commit back.

 ## Comparing _checkout_ and _reset_
 Both _checkout_ and _reset_ do move HEAD.